On the generalized dimensions of multifractal eigenstates: Introduction

 as well as in the auto--correlation in space as\cite{W80}

 where $\bm{r}_k$ and $\bm{r}_l$ denote the position of sites $k$ and $l$, respectively.
 In Eq.~(\ref{correl}) the energy scale $E_0$ is of the order of the bandwidth.\cite{CK07}

-Besides the wave functions the spectra also show anomalous properties.
-Spectral fluctuations can be characterized in many ways.
-A usual, often employed quantity is the level compressibility $\chi$, which is extracted from the asymptotic behavior of the spectral number variance as
+At the disorder driven Anderson transition not only the eigenstates but also the spectra show unusual behavior.
+The characterization of the fluctuations of the spectrum can be done in many ways.\cite{RMT} An often employed quantity, the level compressibility $\chi$, in connection to the energy asymptotic limit of the level number variance, is related to medium and long range spectral correlations.
+Its definition is given as

-where $n(E)$ stands for the number of states in an interval of length $E$ if $E\gg 1$.
-The spectral fluctuations in a metallic system with extended states yield a vanishing compressibility, $\chi\to 0$, while in a strongly disordered insulating system the levels are uncorrelated, hence they are easily compressible, $\chi=1$.
-However, for the multifractal states an intermediate statistics exists, $0<\chi <1$, furthermore the spectral and eigenstate statistics are supposed to be coupled, which has been pointed out first in Ref.~[\onlinecite{CKL96}].